flosskosova/foss4g-2023/_pages/attending/guidelines.md

 If you wish to bring a plus one for the gala dinner, you can purchase a ticket for them at the reception area or here: [https://event.2023.foss4g.org/foss4g2023/FOSS4G23/](https://event.2023.foss4g.org/foss4g2023/FOSS4G23/){:target="\_blank"}

 Then, from 22:00 until 00:00 the fun will continue to the bar at the Exhibition Area.

+##### Closing Reception

+- Friday, June 30 - 18:00

+Join us for the conference’s closing reception, celebrating a week of learning and networking with one another.
+All members of the FOSS4G association, friends and interested parties are cordially invited to afternoon drinks at the end of FOSS4G 2023 from 17:00 at the Main Building.

 #### Code of Conduct